Our Credentialled Diabetes Educators are health professionals who specialise in the provision of high quality diabetes education and care.

-Our diabetes educators work with people who have diabetes and their family members.
-Our educators work to provide self-management education, play a major role in empowering people to live well with diabetes and aim to prevent diabetes related complications.
+Our diabetes educators work with people at risk or living with diabetes and their family members.
+Our educators work to provide self-management education, play a major role in empowering people to live well with diabetes, and aim to reduce risk of diabetes related complications.

 Services we provide

-Our diabetes educators provide individual consultations for people with diabetes, or those at high-risk of developing diabetes.
+Our diabetes educators provide individual consultations for people with diabetes, or those at risk of developing diabetes.

 Our educators support and empower people with diabetes to:

-- Understand diabetes and make informed lifestyle and treatment choices
+- Understand diabetes and make informed lifestyle and management choices

-- Monitor their blood glucose levels and understand and use the results to improve their control over their diabetes
+- Monitor their blood glucose levels to understand and improve their diabetes management

-- Prevent and treat low and / or high blood glucose levels
+- Prevent and manage low and / or high blood glucose levels

 - Manage diabetes when sick